vikejs/vike/README.md

  - Use any tool you want such as Vue Router and Vuex.
  - Use any Vue version you want.

-Note how the files we created so far end with `.page.vue`, `.page.route.js`, `.page.server.js`, and `.page.client.js`.
+The files we created end with `.page.vue`, `.page.route.js`, `.page.server.js`, and `.page.client.js`.
- - `.page.js`: defines the page's view that is rendered to HTML / the DOM.
+ - `.page.js`: exports the page's root Vue component.
- - `.page.client.js`: defines the page's browser-side code.
+ - `.page.client.js` (optional): defines the page's browser-side code.
- - `.page.server.js`: defines the page's hooks (always run in Node.js).
+ - `.page.server.js` (optional): exports the page's hooks (always run in Node.js).
- - `.page.route.js`: defines the page's Route String or Route function.
+ - `.page.route.js` (optional): exports the page's Route String or Route function.

-Using `vite-plugin-ssr` consists simply of writing these four types of files.

 Instead of creating a `.page.client.js` and `.page.server.js` file for each page, you can create `_default.page.client.js` and `_default.page.server.js` which apply as default for all pages.

-We already defined our `_default.*` files above, which means that we can now create a new page simply by defining a new `.page.vue` file.
+We already defined our `_default` files above, which means that all we have to do now to create a new page is to define a new `.page.vue` file.
 (The `.page.route.js` file is optional and only needed if we want to define a parameterized route.)

-The `_default.*` files can be overwriten.
+The `_default` files can be overridden.
 For example, you can create a page with a different browser-side code than your other pages.

 ```js
 // /pages/about.page.client.js